Amazon adds video telemedicine visits nationwide to its virtual clinic

-Amazon is adding video telemedicine visits in all 50 states to a virtual clinic it launched last fall, as the retail giant takes a deeper step into care delivery.
+Amazon is adding video telemedicine visits in all 50 states to a virtual clinic it launched last fall, as the e-commerce giant pushes deeper into care delivery.

 Amazon said Tuesday that customers can visit its virtual clinic around the clock through Amazon’s website or app.
 There, they can compare prices and response times before picking a telemedicine provider from several options.

-Amazon says the clinic offers care for more than 30 common health conditions.

 Virtual care, or telemedicine, exploded in popularity when COVID-19 hit a few years ago.
-It has remained popular as a convenient way to check in with a doctor or deal with relatively minor health issues like urinary tract infections or pink eye.
+It has remained popular as a convenient way to check in with a doctor or deal with relatively minor health issues like pink eye.

-Amazon also notes that its virtual clinics will treat erectile dysfunction as well.
+Amazon says its clinic offers care for more than 30 common health conditions.
+Those include sinus infections, acne, COVID-19 and acid reflux.
+The clinic also offers treatments for motion sickness, seasonal allergies and several sexual health conditions, including erectile dysfunction.

 Chief Medical Officer Dr. Nworah Ayogu said in a blog post that the clinic aims to remove barriers to help people treat “everyday health concerns.”